Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Heritage Daily, an archaeological project led by Mexico's National Institute of History and Anthropology (INAH) has confirmed a complex network of underground passageways and chambers beneath an ancient church at the site of Mitla, a Zapotec religious complex.

-This particular system may be the underground labyrinth that the ancient Zapotecs called Lyobaa, or "entrance to hell."
+This particular system may be the underground labyrinth that the ancient Zapotecs called Lyobaa or "entrance to hell".

 Mexico:

-Survey images of the area known as the "Church Group" in Mitla show structures that could very well be Zapotec "gates to hell" labyrinths.
+Survey images of the area known as the "Church Group" in Mitla show structures that could very well be Zapotec "gates to hell" labyrinths

-The research team used advanced geophysical methods such as ground penetrating radar (GPR), electrical resistance tomography (ERT)... to survey several areas in Mitla and discovered anomalies in the area of the medieval church of San Pablo Apostol.
+The research team used advanced geophysical methods such as ground penetrating radar (GPR), electrical resistance tomography (ERT)... to survey several areas in Mitla and discovered abnormalities in the area of the medieval church of San Pablo Apostol.

 The discovery also fits with ancient texts, as a 17th-century priest in the area described the Zapotec underground labyrinth Lyobaa in a note.

-It could be undiscovered chambers or tombs.
+It could be undiscovered rooms or tombs.

 At a palace in an area called the Columns Group, they also discovered the remains of a grand staircase, which also hints at a potential underground structure.